 Exposure to product may induce a local or systemic allergic reaction in sensitized individuals.

-Only for use in dogs with clinical evidence of heart failure.
+Animal Safety Warnings: Only for use in dogs with Stage B2 preclinical MMVD or clinical evidence of CHF.
 At 3 and 5 times the recommended dosage, administered over a 6-month period of time, pimobendan caused an exaggerated hemodynamic response in the normal dog heart, which was associated with cardiac pathology (See Target Animal Safety).

-The safety of VETMEDIN Solution has not been established in dogs with asymptomatic heart disease or in heart failure caused by etiologies other than MMVD or DCM.
-The safe use of VETMEDIN Solution has not been evaluated in dogs younger than 6 months of age, dogs with congenital heart defects, dogs with diabetes mellitus or other serious metabolic diseases, dogs used for breeding, or pregnant or lactating bitches.
+The safety of VETMEDIN Solution has not been established in dogs with asymptomatic heart disease caused by etiologies other than MMVD or in CHF caused by etiologies other than MMVD or DCM.
+The safety of VETMEDIN Solution has not been evaluated in dogs younger than 6 months of age, dogs with congenital heart defects, dogs with diabetes mellitus or other serious metabolic diseases, dogs used for breeding, or pregnant or lactating bitches.

 The safety and effectiveness of VETMEDIN Solution was established by demonstrating bioequivalence with VETMEDIN Chewable Tablets.
 (See Clinical Pharmacology).